-Menopause is something you associate with being older.
+Menopause is something you associate with being older mostly between the ages of 45 – 55.
 But, not always.
-Some people go through it much earlier.
-In the UK, the youngest person to go through naturally was just 11 years old.
+Some people go through it much earlier and medically speaking, it is called premature menopause.
+In the UK, the youngest person to go through it naturally, due to a disease called premature ovarian failure, was just 11 years old.
+READ HERE

-We chat with someone who went through surgical menopause at just 30, after having her uterus, ovaries, fallopian tubes and cervix removed due to cancer cells.
-Find out about the home remedies and meds she uses daily.
+We chat with Rachel who went through surgical menopause at just 30, after having her uterus, ovaries, fallopian tubes and cervix removed due to cancer cells.

 Dealing with surgical menopause in your 30’s